 Recreational fishing

-short walk from the parking area to the Marsh and the Old Railroad Passage Trail is 1 1/2 miles from the parking area, passing through Maquam Bog and ending at Maquam Bay.
+Marsh trail is a short walk from the parking area to the Marsh and the Old Railroad Passage Trail is 1 1/2 miles from the parking area, passing through Maquam Bog and ending at Maquam Bay.
 The Jeep Trail starts at Mac's Bend Boat Launch and follows the river for 2 1/2 miles to Missisquoi Bay.
+The Discovery Trail starts at the headquarters and winds for one mile through fields, woods, and along the edge of the Maquam Bog.

 Boating

 Boats and canoes may be launched from Louie's Landing all season.
 A second boat ramp, on Mac's Bend Road, is open from September - November.
 Boating is permitted along the Missisquoi River and in Lake Champlain where it borders the refuge.
 Portions of the refuge are closed to boaters, however, to protect wildlife habitat.
 Please watch for and respect "Closed Area" signs.

 Fishing

 Refuge visitors may fish from the banks of the Missisquoi River.
 Fishing is also permitted from a boat on the Missisquoi River and Lake Champlain in areas that are not posted as closed to public access.
 A leaflet on fishing at Missisquoi refuge is available on request.
-Fishing access is available for disabled individuals at Louie's Landing Hunting
+Fishing access is available for disabled individuals at Louie's Landing.

+Hunting

 Portions of the refuge are open to waterfowl, deer, and small game hunting in accordance with state and federal regulations.
 Current regulations are available from the refuge office.
-Cross-country Skiing